nagrael/first_degree/README.md

 # First degree
 Code from first degree of my studies.
-Ugly but working in mosr cases.
+Ugly but working in most cases.